-Meeting of the Financial Stability Board Regional Consultative Group for Europe
+Meeting of the Financial Stability Board Regional Consultative Group for the Middle East and North Africa

 In November 2010, the Financial Stability Board (FSB) announced arrangements to expand and formalise outreach beyond its membership.
 To this end, six regional consultative groups1 were established to bring together financial authorities from FSB member and non-member countries to exchange views on vulnerabilities affecting financial systems and on initiatives to promote financial stability.